 - Travel coverage.
 Insurance includes trip interruption, travel delay, and checked luggage protection.
 Other low-cost travel insurance providers often don’t.

-- Kid included.
+- Kids are free.
 One 14-day to 10-year-old child is covered for each adult without added cost.

 - No waiting period.
 You’re covered as soon as you pay.

 - It’s getting better.
 SafetyWing has announced plans to increase their limits, get rid of the deductible, and offer extreme sports add-ons.
 They also plan to release a comprehensive health care package.

 - Not the cheapest (as long as you remember to buy before you leave).
 For example, the travel insurance plan we’re covered by as I write this in Spain is $1.12 a day, 15% cheaper than SafetyWing.

 - Low maximum limit.
 SafetyWing’s maximum is only $250,000 (and only $100,000 for emergency evacuation), which may not fully cover worst-case scenarios in far-off lands.
 The industry insiders I interviewed off-the-record for my travel insurance post recommend a maximum of at least $500,000.